jwtkeeble/second-order-optimization-NQS/README.md

 | NGD        | Fisher        | Fisher | 0   |
 | DGD        | VMC           | VMC    | >0  |

-The script can be simply ran by the following command for `DGD` optimiser.
+For example, running the DGD MR=50 optimiser can be ran via the following command,

 ```bash